gsilva00/FSI-Project/CTF8.md

 The attack is carried out by sending POST requests with specially crafted query payloads, which are then executed by the database:

 1. The code sends a POST request to tentatively find the length of the admin username (`id=1`), using a prepared SQL query, starting from length 1 and increasing until 40 (default value, assuming the username is less than 40 characters long).
 If the length is correct, the server will sleep for a specified `delay` (indicating the length is correct), otherwise, it doesn't sleep.
-The time it takes for the server to respond is measured, and if it is greater than the `delay` (meaning the server slept... not always, as we'll see below), the length is considered correct.
+The time it takes for the server to respond is measured, and if it is greater than the `delay` (meaning the server slept... or not always, as we'll see below), the length is considered correct.

 ```python
 for length in range(1, 41):  # Assuming username length is less than 40 characters